 For PUCCH format 3, set , where is the number of PRBs that is determined by the UE for PUCCH format 3 transmission according to Subclause 9.2 of [5, TS 38.213].

-For PUCCH format 4, set , where is the spreading factor for PUCCH format 4.
+For PUCCH format 4, set , where is the spreading factor provided by OCC-Lengthfor PUCCH format 4.

 Find the smallest such that .